ClickHouse Configuration

 storageClass: ""

-For LDAP access control, allowExternalAccess, hostIP, and credential best practices, see Security — ClickHouse.
+For default user password configuration, LDAP access control and credentials best practices, see Security — ClickHouse.

 Apply HA configuration